Headlabs/business-plan/business-plan/executive-summary.md

 * An initial financial analysis of the viability of this venture shows outstanding promise and results.
 Several sources note that the computer consulting business is easy to start, requires little up-front capital, and has the potential to be quite lucrative in today's high tech world.

-In conclusion, as shown in the highlights chart below, this plan projects rapid growth and high net profits over the next three years.
-Implementing this plan, in conjunction with a comprehensive and detailed marketing plan, will ensure that Calico Computer Consulting rapidly becomes a profitable venture for the owner.
+In conclusion, this plan projects rapid growth and high net profits over the next five years.
+Implementing this plan, in conjunction with a comprehensive and detailed marketing plan, will ensure that Headlabs rapidly becomes a profitable venture for the owners.